Lab 9: Bimanual Knob Rotation Frequency and Hypothesis Testing with EXCEL

 Reading: The lectures notes on Hypothesis Testing, and the selected parts of the Loftus and Loftus book, chpt 7-10..

 You should use in the knob rotation VI the "Acquire Waveforms"

 icon, which has special needs for conversion of its output to a form that can

 be processed by Power Spectrum.
 See VI suggestion below:

 Alternate vs in-phase: In-phase means that both hands are mirror images of each other during rotation; the same muscles are being used in each arm for IN-PHASE.
-Alternate phase rotation means that both hands are rotating the knobs CW or CCW at the same time.
+Alternate-phase rotation means that both hands are rotating the knobs CW or CCW at the same time for ALT-PHASE.

 See Tom McMahon, Muscles, Reflexes and Locomotion, chpt 7.

 Scoring: For the lab itself you can be signed off by showing the data from your subjects and the significances of your results: 6 points.
 Getting the correct answer the first time on the Stat Quiz will get you another 6 points.
 If you need a second chance at the Stat Quiz, you can receive at most 4 quiz points.